nlpie/nlp-ensemble-explorer/README.md

 ### To use data in nlp_ensemble_explorer.ipynb:

 Extract ensembling.sql.zip and import into MySQL.

-Configure `engine` variable in `get_metric_data` method with database name and user credentials.
+Configure `engine` variable with database name and user credentials and data directory in first cell.
 Reference tables are then defined in the `AnalysisConfig` class, according to corpus.

-Place `analytical_cui_CORPUSNAME_concepts.csv` files in desired directory and change `data_dir` attribute accordingly in the `AnalysisConfig` class.
+Place `analytical_cui_CORPUSNAME_concepts.csv` files in desired data directory and change `data_dir` attribute accordingly in first cell.

-Within `data_dir` location create a direcory called `single_system_out` (for running single system performance evaluation)

 ## Requirements: